KayiuTommyLI/KayiuTommyLI/README.md

 - **Tech:** NestJS, TypeScript, PostgreSQL, TypeORM, Docker

 > See API docs and cloud deployment guides in the [mjkit-backend repository](https://github.com/KayiuTommyLI/mjkit-backend).

 ---

+### AI Resume & Cover Letter App ([resume-app](https://github.com/KayiuTommyLI/resume-app))

+An AI-powered resume and cover letter customization assistant app using FastAPI and Google Gemini.

+- **Features:**
+  - Instantly generate tailored resumes and cover letters using AI
+  - Advanced keyword and job description matching
+  - Real-time content optimization suggestions
+  - Secure, privacy-first design—no user data stored on the server
+  - Export to PDF and other formats
+- **Tech:** FastAPI, Google Gemini, HTML, Python, JavaScript

+> Learn more or try it out in the [resume-app repository](https://github.com/KayiuTommyLI/resume-app).

+---